 If you are not at fault for the accident, then you may be able to recover from this economic loss through what is referred to as a “Diminished Value” claim.
 At Johnson Law, we have helped countless individuals recover the economic loss that resulted from the property damage to their vehicles by bringing Diminished Value claims.
 We offer free consultations for diminished value claims.

 Often we can tell you if we believe your car has suffered diminished value by talking with you over the phone for just a couple of minutes.
-If we decide to accept your diminished value case, we will cover all the costs of bringing you claim.
+If we decide to accept your diminished value case, we will cover all the costs of bringing your claim.
 Part of these costs will be hiring a Diminished Value Expert to ascertain exactly how much value your vehicle has lost.
 Remember, we do not get paid unless we win.
 You do not pay us a dime to recover the diminished value of your vehicle unless and until we win.

 We can recover compensation for the diminished value of your vehicle in as little as a month.
 On average, diminished value claims are resolved in 60 to 90 days from when you first consult with the attorneys at Johnson Law.
 If an insurance company refuses to fairly compensate you, then we will not hesitate to litigate your claim.
 If an insurance company forces us to litigate your claim, then we can and will try your claim in front of a jury or arbitrator.
-We have a proven track record of recovering fair compensation for diminished value claims though litigation.
+We have a proven track record of recovering fair compensation for diminished value claims through litigation.

 There are no upfront costs to retaining an attorney at Johnson Law to bring your diminished value claim.
 We do not get paid unless we win.
 Often, the attorneys at Johnson Law force the insurance company to pay their attorney fees!
 This means you may get to keep the entire award an arbitrator or jury decides you are owed as fair compensation for the diminished value to your vehicle.